- FFPE Samples

 BGI Hong Kong

 BGI Hong Kong was established in March 2009 at Tai Po Industrial Estate.
-HK$300 million was invested to introduce high technologies, including over 100 state-of-the-art next-gen sequencing instruments.
-BGI Hong Kong serves as our major sequencing center for clients around the world.
-Due to simple tax policy, low operation cost, and well-defined transportation network, worldwide DNA samples can be transferred to Hong Kong for sequencing with a rapid turnaround time.
+HK$300 million was invested to introduce high technologies, including over 100 next generation sequencing instruments.
+BGI Hong Kong contributes to the expanding of overseas market.
+Due to simple tax policy, low operation cost, and well-defined transportation network, worldwide DNA samples can be transferred to Hong Kong for sequencing purposes with a rapid turnaround time.